-If you’re looking for something different for your flooring situation, you’re in luck, because there are so many fun alternative flooring ideas to choose from.
+If you’re looking for something different for your flooring situation, you’re in luck.
+There are so many fun alternative flooring ideas to choose from.
 Whether you’re bending for the budget or simply looking for something a bit out of the ordinary, carpet and hardwood are far from your only options.

 You can keep the look warm and cozy, go a bit eclectic or keep it completely classic.
 You can use your floors to find the mood and aesthetic you want in a space from the ground up, and that involves getting creative and exploring all your options.

 Whether you’re remodeling the whole home or just one room, here are some unique alternative flooring ideas to classic flooring.

 One of the cheapest and most beautiful flooring renovation processes is to work with what you already have.
 So many older houses have gorgeous hardwood floors hidden beneath their dingy carpets simply waiting to be revealed.
 This can be a bit of a gamble, but the payoff is often beyond compare.